PhEEP/pheep-me-blog/WSL/wsl.md

 ### Step 9: Next steps

+That's it for a basic setup.
+Install all your favorite packages in your WSL instance and have fun!

-Check out these other ways to make your dev experience better!
+Check out these other topics to customize and streamline your new, WSL-powered dev experience.

+- Terminal Emulator with [Hyper.js](https://hyper.is) and [Fish, the Friendly Interactive Shell](https://)

 ## Just the steps